ricbencar/shallow-water-waves/README.md

 ### 1. Mean Square Wave Height ($H_{rms}$)

 The mean square wave height ($H_{rms}$) is an important characteristic of the wave field.
-It is now calculated directly from the input free-surface variance ($m_0$) and local depth ($d$).
-This formula, used in both the CLI and GUI implementations, incorporates empirical coefficients to better capture shallow-water effects:
+Its calculation now starts directly from the input free-surface variance ($m_0$) and incorporates empirical coefficients to better capture the shallow-water distribution of extreme waves.
+This formula, used in both the CLI and GUI implementations, is:

 ```math
 H_{rms} = \left(2.69 + 3.24 \cdot \frac{\sqrt{m_0}}{d}\right) \cdot \sqrt{m_0}